 Originally from Edmond, Oklahoma, Jay Wadley is a NYC/LA based composer and music producer.
-His score for James Schamus' Indignation was featured in IndieWire's "10 Best Scores of 2016", received a concert performance by the Winnipeg Symphony for Soundtracks Live, and has been nominated for the 2017 Jerry Goldsmith Awards for "Best Original Score for a Feature Film".
+His score for James Schamus' Indignation was featured in IndieWire's "10 Best Scores of 2016", received a concert performance by the Winnipeg Symphony for Soundtracks Live, and received an Honorable Mention for the 2017 BSO Jerry Goldsmith Awards for "Best Original Score for a Feature Film".
 Indignation premiered to critical acclaim at the 2016 Sundance Film Festival where it was acquired by Lionsgate.
 Recent projects include The OA (Netflix) and Anu Valia's Lucia, Before & After, winner of the 2017 Sundance Jury Prize: U.S. Short Fiction.
 Other TV credits include Lie to Me (FOX), Crazy Sexy Cool: The TLC Story (VH1), The Nine Lives of Chloe King (ABC Family) and orchestrations for Doctor Who (BBC).
-His films have played at Sundance, SXSW, Berlin, Rotterdam, Tribeca, BFI London, LA Film Festival and Montreal film festivals.
+His films have played at Sundance, Telluride, SXSW, Berlin, Rotterdam, Tribeca, BFI London, LA Film Festival and Montreal film festivals.
 His arrangements and orchestrations for Rufus Wainwright, Mark Ronson and Calexico have been performed by The San Francisco Symphony, New York City Opera, The Royal Ballet and the Louisville Symphony Orchestra, among others.

 "Cruise" - Dir.
 Robert Siegel (The Wrestler)